Libraries Customer Charter

-This document sets out useful information about Wellington City Libraries, the nature and standards of service you can expect and the policies which enable everyone to use the libraries to maximum enjoyment and benefit.
+This document sets out useful information about Wellington City Libraries, the nature and standards of service you can expect and the policies which enable all to use the Libraries to maximum enjoyment and benefit.

 What Can You Expect?

-The day-to-day management of the library is under the control of the Manager, Libraries.
+The day-to-day management of the library is under the control of the Manager, Libraries and Community Spaces.

 Customer Service Commitment

-- Suggestion forms will be held at each library and on our website for customers to comment on any part of our service.
-Customers may also recommend titles to be considered for purchase by the libraries
+- Suggestion forms will be held at each library for customers to comment on any part of our service.
+Customers may also recommend titles to be considered for purchase by the libraries.

-- Consultation will be undertaken according to Wellington City Council's Consultation Policy and Guidelines.
+- Consultation will be undertaken according to the Engagement Policy published by Communication and Governance, Wellington City Council.

 Objective: To ensure library buildings meet safety and access standards and to take flexible and innovative approaches to accessing library resources.

-- All the libraries will be open for a minimum of six days a week.
-Actual hours will vary depending on the site
+- All the libraries will be open for a minimum of six days a week for full service.
+Actual hours will vary depending on the site.

-- People with disabilities will have access to special collections such as talking books
+- People with disabilities will have access to special collections e.g. talking books.

-- With the exception of DVDs children and young adults will be able to borrow from their collections free of charge
+- Children and young adults will be able to borrow from their collections (other than DVDs) free of charge.

-- Computer catalogues will be provided at each site
+- Online access to searching the library collection will be provided at each site.

-- An internet site will be maintained offering information about the libraries and access to the catalogue.
-The site will be regularly updated with access to additional information and to other resources provided
+- A library website will be maintained offering information about services and access to the catalogue.
+The site will be regularly updated with access to additional information and to other resources provided.

-- We will seek opportunities to develop library services in partnership with groups in the community.
+- We will seek opportunities to develop services in partnership with groups in the community.

 Free membership is available to:

-- students enrolled in pre-school, primary and secondary schools in the Wellington rate paying area
+- students enrolled in pre-school, primary and secondary schools or tertiary institutions in the Wellington ratepaying area.

-- agents of any Wellington business firm, Kohanga Reo, pre-school or crèche
+- agents of any Wellington business firms, Kohanga Reo, pre-school or creche.

-- diplomatic staff with diplomatic status, their partners and families, no matter where they live in the region
+- diplomatic staff with diplomatic status, their partners and families, .

-- overseas visitors staying in Wellington for more than three months providing they can provide two New Zealand addresses
+- visitors staying in Wellington for more than three months providing they can provide two New Zealand addresses.

 Customers not covered by the above provisions will be able to join the library by paying an annual subscription or a per item charge for each item borrowed.